-- Show commands are used to display device settings, statistics and other information. - Configuration commands are used to configure features and options of the switch.
-For every configuration command there is is -1 to 255.
+- ♦Show commands are used to display device settings, statistics and other information. - ◆Configuration commands are used to configure features and options of the switch.
+For every configuration command there is a show command that will display the configuration setting.

 13.5.1 ip pimsm cbsrpreference